shamansir/rpd/docs/index.md

 #### Canvas

 _Canvas_ is a place where Patch is rendered and operated.
 It has size and could have background color, for example.
 When several Patches share same target DOM element, they still have different canvases.
-Canvas could be an HTML5 Canvas by accident, but for sure not obligatory — this term came from [Pure Data](pure-data), the thing existed long before HTML5 and appeared just few years after first ever HTML specification.
+Canvas could be an HTML5 Canvas by accident, but for sure not obligatory — this term came from [Pure Data][pure-data], the thing existed long before HTML5 and appeared just few years after first ever HTML specification.

 #### I/O Module